TheOdinProject/curriculum/foundations/javascript_basics/understanding_errors.md

 # The Anatomy of an Error

-Errors contain crucial information that can assist you in locating the code responsible for the error, determining why you have this error, and resolving the error.
+Errors contain crucial information that can assist you in locating the code responsible for the error, determining why you have this error, and resolving the error. **Note**: For all examples in this lesson, you should run the code in the browser's console.

 Let’s assume we have written the following code:

 ```js
 const a = “Hello”